Hats-Protocol/farcaster-delegator/README.md

 function isValidSignature(bytes32 hash, bytes calldata signature) public view returns (bytes4 magicValue);
 ```

 Since `FarcasterDelegator.isValidSignature()` must conform to the above EIP-1271 standard function signature, we cannot explicitly pass it a `typehash` parameter for routing like we can with the `FarcasterDelegator._isValidSigner()`.
-To enable function-specific validation, then, we require the `typehash` be appended to the `signature` parameter and extract it in the implementation.
+To enable function-specific validation, then, we require the `typehash` be appended to the `signature` parameter so that we can extract it in the implementation.

-To ensure that the `typehash` is valid for the function being called, we also require that the other EIP-1271 typed data parameters be appended to the `signature` parameter.
+To ensure that the `typehash` is valid for the function being called, we also require that the other EIP-712 typed data parameters be appended to the `signature` parameter.
 We can validate by extracting those parameters, recreating the correct typed hash using the EIP-712 domain separator from the relevant Farcaster contract, and comparing it to the `hash` parameter.

-If this check passes, then we can validate the signature itself.
-Since a valid signature will always be 65 bytes long, the signature will be the first 65 bytes of the `signature` parameter.
+If this check passes, we can then validate the signature itself.
+Since a valid signature will always be 65 bytes long, the signature should be the first 65 bytes of the `signature` parameter.
 We then recover the signer from the signature and `hash`.
 If that signer is valid according to the logic in `FarcasterDelegator._isValidSigner()`, then the signature is deemed valid.

 In summary, the `signature` parameter must be formatted as follows: